mtitus83/MMM-YNAB/README.md

 - `redNegativeAmount`: Display negative amounts in red (default: true)
 - `flashNegativeCategory`: Slowly flash negative category names (default: true)
 - `fontSize`: Font size specifically for negative categories.
 Options: "xsmall", "small", "medium", "large", "xlarge" (default: "small")
-- `singleLine`: Display all categories on a single line (default: true)
+- `singleLine`: Display all categories on a single line.
+If false, categories will be displayed with a maximum of 3 per line. (default: true)

 Note: The `fontSize` option only affects the font size of negative categories.
 Positive categories will maintain their default size.